afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 And now for the fourth iteration of the PGM parser using functors.
 You can find the code for this iteration in `pgm4.hs`.
-The relevant bits from earlier iterations have been copied in for you convenience.
+The relevant bits from earlier iterations have been copied in for your convenience.
 For this iteration, `Parse` is turned into a functor, and then chained using a new combination operator.
 The functor instance definition is as follows: